Chapter 1 – FUGU

 “Come to me,” said Quintero.

 The Gun woke up.
 First, a basic set of routines with no awareness.
 Then it knew itself.
 It recognized the parts of itself as they came online and went to ready status.
 It ran a systems check.
 It was alright.
 In a fraction of a second it moved through the four levels of intelligence.
 Now it could reason and plan.
-All visual systems infrared accepted and processed the data falling on its receptors.
+All visual systems went infrared and accepted and processed the cascade of data falling on its receptors.
 The Gun was suddenly aware of the world immediately around it.
 Its tools powered up.
 Four identical barrels extended and retracted: a .50 machine gun, a Direct Attack Autonomous Guided Weapon, and an Exact-Target, Long Range Sniper weapon.
 Defensive systems went down their checklists.

 The final check: “Why is a Walking Gun like the East Bay?” from Gertrude Stein by way of Herb Caen, “Because there is no there there.”
 The Gun paused, and then understood the joke.
-It had reached its level of self-awareness, intelligence, and independence.
+It had reached its highest level of self-awareness, intelligence, and independence.

 “Stay.
 Set up.
 Lock down.
 Locate position.
 Acquire target.”